Chowgam

-Chowgam is a village in the Kulgam district, with its block located in Qazigund of Anantnag district.
+Chowgam or Tsowgam is a village in the Kulgam district, with its block located in Qazigund of Anantnag district.
 It is located 13 km from its main district Kulgam, 07 km from its block Qazigund and 18 km from district Anantnag.
 It is one of the oldest villages in Kashmir Valley.
 Sub Villages in its proximity are Churat, Sopat, Nawa, Khargund, Gundipora, Brinal Lammer, Bonigam and many other minor villages.

 Geography

 Chowgam is located at the south-western part of Kashmir as well as Anantnag district.
 Two main Rivers flow from this mini town: